yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 }
 </code>

 Keep this code in mind.
-We will translate it in Haskell.
+We will translate it into Haskell.
-But before, I need to introduce three simple but useful function we will use:
+But before, I need to introduce three simple but useful functions we will use:

 <code class="haskell">
 even :: Integral a => a -> Bool